aliasgersg/iOS-Swift-/FilterGood/README.md

 Image filtering app in Swift.
 Implemented basic colour filters.

 ## Why FilterGood?
+My first thoughts about Swift were not positive, I was anxious in learning a whole new programming language.
+I was planning to stick to Python but I thought about learning something new along with my Final Project.
+After spending a few weeks coding in Swift, I look back to how wrong I was.
+I'm really happy to have pursued this project because I've been able to learn a very powerful language and also have been able to take up a new skill.

 After several hours of brainstorming and making plans, I finally decided on doing something related to Image filtering.
 Swift has limitless possibilities but the most fascinating library (on my skill level) was the CoreImage library it has a diverse range of functions and I was excited to play with this library.